JitendraThakur007/angular-filesystem-reader/README.md

 3. **skippable_folders** (Array of Strings) optional or null:
 If you want certain folders to be skipped, mention them as the elements of this array.
-Each element should be of the form: *<your_root_directory>/someDirectory/skipThisDirectory*.
+Each element should start with the root directory you have indicated in the **nativeURL** parameter.
+It should be of the form: *your_root_directory/some_directory/skip_this_directory*.
 E.g. ['storage/sdcard1/Music', 'storage/sdcard1/Books'].
 Provide **null** if you don't need to skip/ignore any folders.

 4. **specific_folders** (Array of Strings) optional or null:
 If you want only certain folders to be **exclusively** scanned, mention them as the elements of this array.
-Each element should be of the form: *<your_root_directory>/someDirectory/skipThisDirectory*.
+Each element should start with the root directory you have indicated in the **nativeURL** parameter.
+It should be of the form: *your_root_directory/some_directory/an_exclusive_directory*.
 E.g. ['storage/sdcard1/Music', 'storage/sdcard1/Books'].
 Provide **null** if you don't need to specify any exclusive folders.

 5. **qualifiedFileHandler** (Function):
 This is the success handler callback that you need to specify.
 Your callback should expect an array of qualifying file entry objects as its parameter.